 The Weight of Motherhood

-Motherhood is often described as a labor of love, but we know it is also a labor of exhaustion.
-In the quiet moments when the house is finally still, a mother’s heart may feel heavy with the weight of daily cares and the fear that she is not doing enough.
-It is easy to feel choked by the cares of this life, forgetting that our strength does not come from our own endurance.
+Motherhood is often described as a labor of love, but those who walk this sacred path know it is also a labor of deep physical, emotional, and spiritual exhaustion.
+In the quiet hours of the night, when the household is finally still, a mother’s heart can easily become weighed down by the heavy cares of daily life.
+The fear of inadequacy, the pressure to raise godly children in a fallen world, and the relentless demands of the home can leave her feeling spiritually depleted.
+It is easy to become choked by the anxieties of this present world, forgetting that our ultimate strength does not flow from our own human endurance, but from the inexhaustible wellspring of God's grace.

 And it was told him by certain which said, Thy mother and thy brethren stand without, desiring to see thee.— Luke 8:19, KJV